 There are some types of placements that require additional approval from the student, the student's family, or others.
 Please learn more at Get Special / Non-Traditional Approvals.

 Host Family Orientation

-Once a family has successfully passed the Online Application (OA), background checks, references, and interview, the host family receives email confirmation that they are approved to host.
+Once a family has successfully passed the Online Application (OA), background checks, references, and interview, the host family receives an email confirmation that they are approved to host.
 They are now considered a Screened Host Family.
 However, the family must complete the Online Host Family Orientation before the student arrives in their home, and they may be asked for additional information or clarification from our Compliance team before final approval is granted for the Host Family to have a student in their home.

 Note: Families hosting YES or CB students must complete the Online Host Family Orientation as well as the Sponsored Programs online Host Family Orientation before hosting.
 While they receive an email to this effect, many families are still confused!

 In addition, AFS volunteer teams are required to offer an in-person host family orientation before students arrive.
 Please see the Conduct Orientations section to learn more.